maciejost/SkibidiScript/README.md

 ### Transpiling
 The program takes a path to a directory containing `.skibidi` files and transpiles them down to TypeScript.
-The transpiled files are then transpiled once more to JavaScript using the swc.
-The transpiled files are placed in a `dist` directory in the input directory.
+The transpiled files are then transformed to JavaScript using OXC.

 To run the program, use the following command:
 ```bash